velozo-oliveira/house_rocket/README.md

 </dd>

 * [Purchase Recommendation Report](https://github.com/velozo-oliveira/house_rocket/blob/main/reports/report_buy.csv)
-Group the homes by area (zip code).
+Group the properties by area (zip code).
 Calculate the median price within each area.
-Include in the report homes that are below the median price for each area and that are in good condition.
-The report can be found here: [Link]
+Include in the report properties that are below the median price for each area and that are in good condition.

 * [Sales Price Report](https://github.com/velozo-oliveira/house_rocket/blob/main/reports/report_sale.csv)
+Group the properties by area (zip code) and by seasons (summer, winter, fall, spring).
 Calculate the median price within each area and season.
-Group the homes by area (zip code) and by seasons (summer, winter, and so on).Create a report listing all properties with a recommended sales price for each one.
+Create a report listing all properties with a recommended sales price for each one.

 <dd>